elizabethdaly/data-analysis-project/README.md

 - I have tried to structure the Jupyter notebook and this README so that they have corresponding sections.
 However, I do not wish to merely repeat here what has been stated in the notebook.
 I will endeavour to have this README summarize the work of the notebook and, hopefully, complement the analyses done there.

 ##  2. Description of the data set <a name="section1"></a>
-The Tips data set contains 244 rows of data relating to tips left in a restaurant.
+The data in the tips dataset was gathered over a two and a half month period in early 1990.
+It contains 244 rows of data relating to tips left in a restaurant.
 I will assume that the currency is $, as I think this is an American data set.
-The data set includes the total bill, tip, number in the party, day of week, time of day, gender of the diner, and whether or not they are a smoker.
+Information within includes the total bill, tip, number in the party, day of week, time of day, gender of the diner, and whether or not they are a smoker.
 I would say that the basic question is: does the tip amount depend on the total bill?
 One can also ask if the other variables influence the tip amount.
-Some of these questions will be addressed in section 3. <!--put in a ref-->
+Some of these questions will be addressed in sections 3 and 4.

 I often use sites such as Medium.com to see how other people have investigated data sets using Python.
 Two examples of such exploratory data analyses are given in the reference list.
 The very first step is always to check if the data needs cleaning by looking for duplicate rows, zero values or NaNs where they shouldn't be, etc. Our data set is small enough to inspect visually and it looks fine.
 Counting the number of valid entries in each column confirms this.
 The head of the data set looks like: